Kadija-t/Kadija-t/README.md

 With a strong sense of teamwork, perseverance, and a passion for continuous learning, I’m determined to contribute and grow in dynamic web development environments.

 ## 🎯 Looking for:
-A 24-month web development apprenticeship where I can put into practice my technical skills while continuing to evolve and specialize in REACT.
-* I am also open to various opportunities and projects.
+A Junior Web Developer position where I can apply my skills to real projects bring my soft skills to the company and continue to evolve.
+I am also open to various opportunities, collaborations, and projects.

 ## 🔗 Explore my projects:
 [Portfolio in progress](#) – Coming soon!